Anthony Zaccaria: Writings

-He's left only a few writings: twelve letters, six sermons, and the constitution of the Barnabites.
+He has left only a few writings: twelve letters, six sermons, and the constitution of the Barnabites.

 Letters

 There are eleven letters signed by Anthony Mary.
-Four are original manuscripts: Letter II (addressed to Bartolomeo Ferrari and Giacomo Antonio Morigia, January 4, 1531); Letter IV (to Giovan Giacomo Piccinini, January 16, 1534); Letter VI (to Ferrari, October 8, 1538); and Letter VII (to Battista Soresina, November 3, 1538).
+Four are original manuscripts: Letter II (addressed to Bartolomeo Ferrari and Giacomo Antonio Morigia, 4 January 1531); Letter IV (to Giovan Giacomo Piccinini, 16 January 1534); Letter VI (to Ferrari, 8 October 1538); and Letter VII (to Battista Soresina, 3 November 1538).
 Of the other seven, we have only copies, though they are very early.
 Three letters are cosigned by Anthony Mary and Angelic Paola Antonia Negri.
 They are, Letter VI, Letter VII], and Letter VIII.
 In addition, there is a twelfth letter: though it bears only Negri's signature, it was without a doubt penned by Anthony Mary.
 In fact, the original manuscript of this letter is in Anthony Mary's own handwriting.

 One letter is addressed to Fra Battista da Crema (Letter I); two are addressed to the Angelics (Letter V and Letter IX); three to laymen (Letter III, Letter IV, and Letter XI); and four to the Barnabites (Letter II, Letter VII, Letter VIII, and Letter X).
 One (Letter VI) is addressed to Bartolomeo Ferrari, but it is meant for both Barnabites and Angelics who were doing missionary work in Vicenza.

 The eleven letters cover a nine-year period, 1530 to 1539.
 However, there are gaps between 1531 and 1534, and between 1534 and 1537.
 Letter IX and Letter XII are undated.
 The last three letters, a remarkable total of 2,200 words penned in the brief space of ten busy days, were addressed to an Angelic, a Barnabite, and a Married Couple.
-Written respectively on June 10, 11, and 20, 1539, that is, within less than a month of his death, these letters unwittingly became, as it were, his final testament to the three families of his foundation.
+Written respectively on 10, 11, and 20 June 1539, that is, within less than a month of his death, these letters unwittingly became, as it were, his final testament to the three families of his foundation.
 Anthony Mary's letters do not belong to any literary genre nor can they be styled “spiritual letters” per se.
 They were occasional writings dashed off without any concern for style, in plain, totally unadorned language.
 However, they do contain a wealth of extraordinary spirituality, a fact easily recognized by his earliest biographers.

 Anthony Mary himself, in his last letter, pointedly remarked: “I have not written one word without some special meaning in it.
 If you discover it, it will be, I think, most useful and gainful for you.”